JokerQyou/maupassant-hugo/README.md

 - This theme uses MathJax to render mathematical expressions.
 We’re currently using the official MathJax CDN provided by CLoudflare.
 You should add `cdnjs.cloudflare.com` to `script-src`.
 Also to allow MathJax to apply inline styles, `unsafe-inline` should be added to `style-src`.
 - If you’ve enabled utteranc.es comment service, please add `utteranc.es` to `default-src`.
+- The code block copying feature might load a clipboard API polyfill from `cdnjs.cloudflare.com` for old browsers, so be sure to add it to `script-src`.

 If you don't know what CSP is, or have never configured one, it's most likely these extra configurations are unnecessary.